 The purpose of the Winsted Park Commission is to advise the city council on the proper use of the parks, trails, and natural environment and policies covering recreation activities.
 The commission recommends an annual budget, reviews equipment needs, and plans for additional recreational opportunities in the area.

-Park commission meetings are the second Monday of each month in the council chambers, unless noted otherwise.
+Park commission meetings are the second Monday of each month at 5 p.m. in the council chambers, unless noted otherwise.

 City council liaison Bonnie Quast